Steve Birnbaum

-Steven Mitchell Birnbaum (born January 23, 1991) is an American professional soccer player who is captain of and plays as a center-back for D.C.
-United.
+Steven Mitchell Birnbaum (born January 23, 1991) is an American former professional soccer player who is currently the sporting director for DC Power FC in the USL Super League.
+He was captain of and played as a center-back for D.C.
+United for the majority of his professional career.

 Birnbaum started every game for D.C.
 United in the 2018 season.
 In 2018 he played every minute in all 34 regular season games, and led Major League Soccer in total clearances, headed clearances, and aerials won, and in 2019 he again led the league in headed clearances and aerials won.

 Early life

-Birnbaum was born in Newport, California, and is Jewish.
+Birnbaum was born in Newport, California.
 His hometown is Irvine, California.
 His mother is Peggy (Schmidt) Birnbaum, who played softball and volleyball at the University of Missouri.
+Birnbaum now celebrates Christmas as per his mother.

 He completed high school early at Northwood High School at age 17.
 Birnbaum also played volleyball and lacrosse in high school.

-Career

-Youth and college
+Youth and college career

 Birnbaum played in the U.S. Soccer Development Academy for Southern California club Pateadores, of which he was the captain.
 He played for the U.S. U-18 and U.S. U-20 national teams in tournaments in Portugal and Mexico in 2008.